AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 I don't think we can then allow `kappa1` to be unified with anything involving `k`.
 This is a tricky point.

+**Richard:** I don't understand this last point.
+Are you saying that the described algorithm *does not* do this unification and thus would reject `Foo`?
+Or, are you saying that the proposed strategy *should not* do this unification, as a point of design that might be friendlier to users?

 ## Generalised partial kind signature strategy (PARGEN)